 What is a biblical view of prenuptial agreements?

-Believe it or not, the Bible mentions prenuptial agreements.
-Prenuptial agreements were a staple in both the Old Testament and the New Testament.
+• Prenuptial agreements were a staple in both the Old Testament and the New Testament.
 It just wasn't called that—it was called a dowry, a misnomer since the Bible actually refers to a dower or a bride price; in Hebrew, a mohar (Genesis 34:12; Exodus 22:16; 1 Samuel 18:25).

-Whatever the term, the money was paid by the groom to the bride's father or closest male relative.
-Women didn't have the authority to own property or money except in extraordinary circumstances (Numbers 27:1-11).
-They were supported by their husbands or, when their husbands died, by their sons—the reason Lot's daughters (Genesis 19:30-38) and Judah's daughter-in-law Tamar (Genesis 38) were so desperate to have sons.
-Ideally, the bride price was a deposit of alimony, to be invested by the bride's father and used to care for the bride if her husband divorced her or died without giving her sons.
+• Women were supported by their husbands or, when their husbands died, by their sons—the reason Lot's daughters (Genesis 19:30–38) and Judah's daughter-in-law Tamar (Genesis 38) were so desperate to have sons.
+Ideally, the bride price was a deposit of alimony to be invested by the bride's father and used to care for the bride if her husband divorced her or died without giving her sons.

-Exodus 22:16-17 also talks about the bride price.
-"If a man seduces a virgin who is not betrothed and lies with her, he shall give the bride-price for her and make her his wife.
+• Exodus 22:16–17 also talks about the bride price: "If a man seduces a virgin who is not betrothed and lies with her, he shall give the bride-price for her and make her his wife.
 If her father utterly refuses to give her to him, he shall pay money equal to the bride-price for virgins."
 The seduction part implies that the girl was not an unwilling participant to the activities.
 But the man had not gone to her father to ask for her hand in marriage.
 If her father agreed to the marriage, the man was obliged to pay the mohar.
 If the father was against the arrangement, the man was to still pay because the girl was practically un-marriable and would need financial support for the rest of her life.

 There's a great deal of ambiguity about modern prenuptial agreements, and many arguments for and against: